 She is represented for Film/TV by Lucas Talent, Canada's 2nd largest talent agency.
-She has played roles in REBOOT (YTV) THE BRIDGE (Hallmark), GAME OF LOVE (UP TV), SO YOU SAID YES (Hallmark) , STRANGER IN THE HOUSE (Lifetime) and MARK & RUSSELL'S WILD RIDE (Disney).
+She has played roles in REBOOT THE GUARDIAN CODE (Netflix/YTV), THE BRIDGE (Hallmark), GAME OF LOVE (UP TV), SO YOU SAID YES (Hallmark) , STRANGER IN THE HOUSE (Lifetime) and MARK & RUSSELL'S WILD RIDE (Disney), and thriller short ROADKILL.

-Kirsten is a founding member of Edmonton’s DIE-NASTY, the Canadian Comedy Award- winning improv troupe.
-She starred in and co-produced five seasons of SIN CITY THE LIVE IMPROVISED SOAP OPERA at Toronto's The Second City, the troupe was nominated for a Canadian Comedy Award, and invited to the prestigious CHICAGO IMPROV FESTIVAL.
-A SIN CITY special aired on CBC-TV as LIQUID SOAPZ.
-Kirsten hosted the live alternative comedy show LUCILLE'S BALL as "Louise", headlined MARCH OF DAMES, did several one-woman sketch shows, and performed in numerous improv comedy and variety shows in Toronto.
+Kirsten is a founding member of Edmonton’s DIE-NASTY the Canadian Comedy Award- winning improv troupe.
+She starred in and co-produced five seasons of SIN CITY THE LIVE IMPROVISED SOAP OPERA at Toronto's The Second City.
+The troupe was nominated for a Canadian Comedy Award and invited to the Chicago Improv Festival. a special aired on CBC-TV as LIQUID SOAPZ.
+Kirsten hosted the alt comedy show LUCILLE'S BALL as "Louise", headlined MARCH OF DAMES, did several one-woman sketch shows, and performed numerous improv comedy and variety shows in Toronto.

-Kirsten teaches workshops in acting and improv in her spare time.
-She has taught at York University, Randolph Academy, Vancouver Theatresports, St. Albert Children's Theatre, The Second City Training Workshop Centre, Pacific Film and New Media Academy, Victoria Academy of Dramatic Arts and more.
+Kirsten teaches workshops in acting and improv to both recreational and post-secondary students.
+She has taught at York University (dance), Randolph Academy, Vancouver Theatresports, St. Albert Children's Theatre, The Second City Training Workshop Centre, Pacific Film and New Media Academy, Victoria Academy of Dramatic Arts and more.

 Producer & Director